DanPurdy/netlify-blog/content/blog/test-post/index.md

 ```

 And that's it the simple ability to validate both what your application is sending to your backend within the context of an e2e test and the ability to also bypass your backend for specified endpoints and mock the responses you want to test or should expect.

+In general I follow the rule of logging all requests in my tests to validate the data I'm sending is what I would expect and I keep mocking only for those cases that our actual backend cannot easily respond with.
+This means our e2e tests probably straddle both our front end application and our backend services - i'll leave you to decide whether you want that or not but it's nice to have an extra warning that something may be awry with our backend.